hardtware/DC2/README.md

 4.2 Setup the DC2 as a generic machine

-`$ docker-machine create --driver generic --generic-ssh-user=dc2 --generic-ip-address=xxxxxx vm`
+`$ docker-machine create --driver generic --generic-ssh-user=dc2 --generic-ip-address=xxxxxx dc2`

+This will create a new machine named `dc2` to run docker containers against.
+If you have more than one DC2, then use a different name instead of `dc2` such as your hostname.

+4.3 Run the hello-world container

+`$ docker xxxx`